 Taxidermists at the Fairbanks Museum

-During the late 19th century, collectors amassed large collections with hundreds or thousands of specimens.
-It was fashionable for wealthy Victorians to display mounts of birds and small mammals in their homes.
+During the late 19th century, it was fashionable for wealthy Victorians to display mounts of birds and small mammals in their homes.
 Natural history museums embraced taxidermy as a way to display animals in their halls, calling attention to the diversity of creatures that inahbited our planet.

 One prominent museum practitioner who ushered in the era of the diorama was Carl Akeley.
 He began his taxidermy career at Ward’s Natural History Establishment, a company also noted for progressing taxidermy techniques, before moving on to the Milwaukee Public Museum and finally settling in at the American Museum of Natural History.
 His work in the development of natural history displays had wide-ranging influences throughout natural history museums, including the Fairbanks Museum.

 The first collections at the Fairbanks Museum were those of Franklin Fairbanks, which he had collected over his lifetime.
 The museum’s records do not reveal much about which taxidermists Franklin used before establishing the museum.
 One we know of was C. W. Graham, a businessman who operated a “Museum of Taxidermy and Curiosities” in St. Johnsbury, Vermont in the 1870s and 1880s.
 During this time a popular way to display mounted animals, especially birds, was on “bird trees.”
 These were groupings of up to thirty-five birds.
 Many of the birds that came from the mansion of Franklin and Frances Fa’s home were displays of this type.